Few of the symptoms which you may notice at 34 weeks are:

 This happens due to the hormone progesterone.
 This hormone causes more blood flow to the uterus to support your growing bean.
 As a result, the blood flow to your brain reduces, your blood pressure reduces, and you will experience dizziness and this is normal during pregnancy.

 Fluid retention is common during pregnancy, especially at the later stages.
 By the power of gravity, this fluid retention, also known as edema happens in your legs and feet, causing swelling.
 Your ever growing uterus also puts pressure on your legs, cutting down the blood supply and leading to a fluid build-up.

 Baby’s Weight: 0.43 kgs

 Baby opens his/her eyes when he/she is awake and closes while sleeping.
-Baby’s eyes are developing pigments which will decide his/her eye colour.
-Although your baby may have a different eye colour at the time of birth, it will change until the baby is about 1 or 2 years old.
+Baby’s eyes are developing pigments which will decide his/her eye color.
+Although your baby may have a different eye color at the time of birth, it will change until the baby is about 1 or 2 years old.

 Baby’s nails are growing at lightning speed and now have reached his/her fingertips.

 By this period in pregnancy, you may notice the formation of red or purplish streaks on your stomach and breasts, in some cases on your bums and thighs also.
 This happens because when your body parts stretch faster than normal.
 These stretch marks gradually disappear post-delivery.